-After reviewing the handbook with your child, we ask that you complete the bottom section of this letter and return the entire page to school with your child.
+After reviewing the handbook with your child, we ask that you complete the digital verification form or complete the bottom section of this letter and return the entire page to school with your child.
 Your signature indicates that you have reviewed the policies contained in the handbook.
 If you do not have access to the Internet, please inform the main office and a paper copy will be provided.